PX4/PX4-Devguide/en/middleware/micrortps.md

 The client application will be generated in *build_OURPLATFORM/src/modules/micrortps_bridge/micrortps_client/* folder and the agent will be created in *src/modules/micrortps_bridge/micrortps_agent/* folder.

-**NOTE**: In the process of the agent generation we use a Fast RTPS tool called **fastrtpsgen**.
-If you don't have installed Fast RTPS in the default path you need to specify the directory of installation of fastrtpsgen setting the environment variable **FASTRTPSGEN_DIR** before make executing in this way:
+> **Note** In the process of the agent generation we use a Fast RTPS tool called **fastrtpsgen**.
+If you haven't installed Fast RTPS in the default path you need to specify the directory of installation of fastrtpsgen setting the environment variable **FASTRTPSGEN_DIR** before make executing in this way:

 ```sh
 export FASTRTPSGEN_DIR=/path//to/fastrtps/install/folder/bin